willgraham0/signal_processing/README.md

 ![alt text][fourier_frequency_plot_attenuated]

-And apply the Discret Fourier Transform to the modified coefficients to reconstruct the signal without these frequencies and plot (in orange).
+Apply the Discret Fourier Transform to the modified coefficients to reconstruct the signal without these frequencies and plot (in orange).

 ```python